Strawberry

 Strawberry plants produce stolons (runners) that root and form daughter plants.
 Let runners root 6–8 inches from the mother plant to fill in the bed; remove runners beyond that to keep the bed from overcrowding.
 Crowded beds have reduced airflow, more disease pressure, and smaller fruit.

-After three to four years, June-bearing beds typically need renovation.
-Immediately after harvest, mow or cut foliage to about 1 inch above the crowns, thin plants to 5–6 inches apart, fertilize with a balanced fertilizer, cultivate shallowly between rows to reduce weed competition, and water well.
-The bed recovers quickly and produces well for several more years.
+To renovate rather than replace: immediately after harvest, mow foliage to 1 inch above crowns, thin plants to 5–6 inches apart, fertilize with balanced granular fertilizer, and cultivate shallowly to reduce weed pressure.
+Renovated beds can produce well for 1–2 additional seasons before full replanting makes more sense than renovation.

 What goes wrong